 The restaurant serves local food for reasonable prices and the food is good!
 I had quesadillas and they were damn tasty: 3 pieces for 80 Pesos ($4).
 Drinks are around $1.
 They have beers for $2.

 Next to the restaurant there is also a chill area with hammocks free of use.

 There is a camp ground next to the cenote which is open for visitors.
 You will have to bring you own tent and when I understood it right it was 100 Pesos per person.

-When you are looking for a little more luxury you can rent a cabana onsite.
-Those are 600 Pesos ($30) per night.
+When you are looking for a little more comfort you can rent a cabana onsite.
+There are two options.

 I hope the above tips for visiting cenote Xcanche in Ek Balam were helpful.
 If you are interested in more cenotes around Ek Balam then I can also recommend you Agua Dulce & Palomitas and Sac Aua which are within a couple minutes drive.
 If you are looking for inspiration for your Yucatan itinerary then click on the link or grab some essential backpacking Yucatan tips from this article.